Skip to content

 • Chicken: We’re using raw boneless, skinless chicken breasts.
 They will be fully cooked and shredded easily by the end.

-• Ranch dressing: I make a homemade dressing in 5 minutes, which I like to use for this recipe.
+• Ranch dressing: I make a homemade ranch dressing in 5 minutes, which I like to use for this recipe.
 It’s got far less sodium than any store-bought dressing.

 • Cream cheese: It’s helpful to make sure to use softened cream cheese so that it doesn’t take too long to melt.
 Cut it into cubes to make it a bit easier to spread around the pot.